aws/aws-sam-cli/designs/intrinsics_design.md

 ```

 First pseudo types are checked.
-If item is present in the logical_id_translator it is returned.Otherwise, it falls back to the default_pseudo_resolverThen the default_type_resolver is checked, which has common attributes and functions for each types.Then the common_attribute_resolver is run, which has functions that are common for each attribute.
+If item is present in the logical_id_translator it is returned.
+Otherwise, it falls back to the default_pseudo_resolver.
+Then the default_type_resolver is checked, which has common attributes and functions for each types.
+Then the common_attribute_resolver is run, which has functions that are common for each attribute.

 ### Intrinsic Resolver